cooperj/joshc.uk/content/now.md

 ## What am I doing right now?

 I am currently on summer break from University.

 I'm spending this time to; add more content to this website, over-engineer my home network, and test some other ideas out.

-## What am I doing soon?

-assasa
+After I've got my network setup, and working reliably - I'm planning on setting up ipv6 access.

+I'm also working on my Blender skills.

 ---